ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 #### Subscription Parameter (drop down from logs)

 When calling API Management, we need to use a subscription for authentication.
-I want to be able filter on this subscription so we can see who performed which requests.
+I want to be able filter on this subscription to see who performed which requests.

 Click on the 'Add Parameter' button.
 Enter the parameter name 'Subscription', select 'Drop down' as the parameter type, check the 'Allow multiple selections' box and select 'Query' as the source of the data.

 Enter the following query.
-We're using the function that we've created in a previous step.
+We're using the function that we've created earlier.

 ```kusto
 ApimRequests